jnkk/digital-garden/content/Notes/texteditor.md

 title: Text editors and IDEs
 ---

 # VSCode for VSCodium, since there is no sync

 Extentions:

-1. learn-markdown
+1. Learn-markdown
 2. Catppuccin for themes
 3. Prettier
 4. Gitlens ?????
 I don't know how to use this.
 Mainly using lazygit in the terminal.